 Scratch’s sunburnt face broke into a grin.
 “Why sir, such fairness warm’s my heart.”

-After they had bade him farewell and carried on their way the tinker sat below the sign to ponder for a while.
+After they had bade him farewell to carry on their way the tinker sat below the sign to ponder for a while.

-“I say what are you doing there?” came an angry voice, a man in fine clothes sat on a chestnut horse.
+“I say what are you doing there?” came an angry voice.

-“I’m just resting sir, wondering on which way to take?”
+“Just resting awhile sir and wondering on which way to take?”

 “I’m just trying to make an honest living sir.” replied Scratch.

-The man harrumphed and with crack of his whip rode his mount in the opposite way to the young couple.
+The man harrumphed and with crack of his whip rode his mount in the opposite direction to that taken by the young couple.

 “Hmmm?” remarked the old leatherfaced man, again to no-one in particular.